chon-group/jacamo-vscode-extension/README.md

 1. Click on the **JaCaMo Sidebar** icon in VSCode.
 2. Click **"Create JaCaMo App"**.
 3. Enter the project name.
-4. The application is created in the **current workspace**.
+4. A new JaCaMo application with a standard project structure (`src/agt`, `src/env`, `src/org`) is created in your workspace.

 ### **2 - Run a JaCaMo Application**
 1. Click on the **JaCaMo Sidebar** icon.
 2. Click **"Run JaCaMo App"**.
-3. All `.jcm` files in the opened folder will be executed.
+3. If multiple `.jcm` files are found in your workspace, you will be prompted to select one.
-4. The JaCaMo application runs, and the output appears in **JaCaMo Output**.
+4. The selected JaCaMo application runs, and the output appears in the **JaCaMo Output** panel.

 ### **3 - Stop MAS Execution**
 1. Click **"Stop MAS Execution"** in the sidebar to stop the currently running MAS.